-- Add cold water to just cover the potatoes, add a good pinch of salt to the water and bring to a boil.
-Boil the potatoes for 10 minutes, then check with a fork to see if they are tender.
-If you cant easily push a fork through the potato give them another couple of minutes of boiling time.
-Make sure to not over cook the potatoes, you don’t want them so tender that they fall apart.
+- Add cold water to just cover the potatoes, add a few good pinches of salt to the water and bring to a boil.
+After bringing to a boil, cook the potatoes for 12-15 minutes, then check with a fork to see if they are tender.
+If you can’t easily push a fork through the potato give them another couple of minutes of boiling time.
+Make sure that you don’t overcook the potatoes or else they will fall apart.

-- Drain the potatoes and place back into the pot you cooked them.
+- Drain the potatoes and place back into the pot.
 Add the vinegar and salt and let the potatoes sit in the pot while you make the dressing.

 - Add the mayonnaise, milk, mustard and pepper to a bowl and whisk together.

-- Now add the potatoes to a large bowl.
-Break the potatoes into smaller pieces with a knife, they don’t need to all be the same size, just into more bite sized pieces.
+- Transfer the potatoes to a large bowl.
+Break the potatoes into smaller pieces with a knife if needed, they don’t need to all be the same size, just into more bite sized pieces.

-- Add the celery, eggs, chives and parsley to the potatoes then pour in the dressing.
+- Add the celery, eggs, chives and parsley to the potatoes then pour on the dressing.

-- Toss the potatoes gently in the dressing until all the potatoes are coated.
+- Toss the potato salad gently in the dressing until combined.
 Cover the bowl with plastic wrap and chill for at least 1 hour or up to overnight..